- Jun 1, 2023

 1. Creating a company or opening a subsidiary

-If you are outside the EU but want to hire local experts, you can consider opening an entity in the target country.
-If you intend to sell your services in the EU, this is an excellent idea, as it will make distribution easier.
-Moreover, local experts will help you better understand your target audience.
+If you are outside the EU but want to hire local experts, you can open an entity in the target country.
+This is an excellent idea if you want to sell services in the EU.
+It will make distribution easier.
+Also, local experts will help you better understand your target audience.

 2. Using the services of a temporary employment agency

-You can engage workers from a temporary employment agency if you need short-term services.
-Remember that you must provide them with the same conditions as permanent staff, including pay, duration of working time, holidays, etc.
+For short-term services, you can hire workers from a temporary employment agency.
+But you must provide the same conditions as for permanent staff.
+This includes pay, working hours, holidays, etc.

 3. Working with a Professional Employer Organization (PEO)